Why do Dogs Chase their Tails and how to Stop them

 How to treat tail-chasing in your dog?

-• If you feel that your dog’s condition is not much severe and it’s just trying to catch your attention, try to divert its attention to other activities or its toys.
+• If you feel that your dog’s condition is not very severe and it’s just trying to catch your attention, try to divert its attention to other activities or toys.
 Give your dog plenty of exercises daily, at least 30 minutes is good or whatever is your dog’s requirement.
 Moreover, take your dog for a walk daily and play fun games with it.

 • Do not praise and pet it if you find it chasing its tail.
 Your appreciation will let it think that it’s something silly that pleases you and it will do it again and again.

 • Visit the vet at your earliest.
-Your dog may be chasing its tail due to medical or behavioral conditions so you shouldn’t take any risk on its health and visit the veterinarian as soon as possible.
+Your dog may be chasing its tail due to medical or behavioral conditions so you shouldn’t take any risk to its health and visit the veterinarian as soon as possible.

 Final Thoughts: